Krutsch/hydro-js/README.md

 # hydro-js

-> A lightweight (below 5K <em>compressed</em>) reactive UI library via template literal tags.<br> Support in all modern Browsers and with Server-Side Rendering!
+> A lightweight reactive UI library via template literal tags.<br> Support in all modern Browsers and with Server-Side Rendering!

 ## Installation